 Goodbyes are always hard.
 This is true both in our personal lives and our professional ones.
+But some things have to be done.
+Here’s your guide on how to give two weeks’ notice letter successfully.

 No matter whether you’ve had an overall positive experience at your current position or a negative one, when the time comes to start the resignation process, you’re bound to experience some discomfort.
 Whether it’s the awkwardness of not knowing what to say or the challenge of writing a 2 weeks’ notice letter, it’s all rather cringey.